Travel to Hida and Takayama③ Takayama and Hidafurukawa

-In Takayama, you can visit old townscape and enjoy to buy traditional souvenirs and eat local foods!
-If you stay at a hotel of Takayama, other tourist spots of Hida and Takayama region such as Shirakawa-go are easy to access.
+In Takayama, you can visit the old townscape and enjoy buying traditional souvenirs and eat local foods!
+If you stay at a hotel in Takayama, other tourist spots of the Hida and Takayama region such as Shirakawa-go are easy to access.
 And, stay at Takayama may be more comfortable for foreign tourists than other tourist cities because Takayama city put effort into services for foreign tourists.

 Travel to Hidafurukawa(飛騨古川)